Mnargh/Swapaway/README.md

 ## Usage

-To use the application, use the following command while inside the Swapaway
+To use the application, use the following command while inside the Swapaway folder.

 `npm run dev`